qulacs/qulacs/en/source/write/0_readme.rst

 3. The pull request should work for both python and C++.

+..
+Note:
-.. [note] This guide is adapted from https://github.com/audreyr/cookiecutter-pypackage.
+..
+This guide is adapted from https://github.com/audreyr/cookiecutter-pypackage.